-Ropati was born a member of a sporting family, both his grandfather Tagi and father Faaniva played rugby union respectively and represented the Manu Samoa team.
+Ropati was born a member of a sporting family, both his grandfather Tagi and father Faaniva played rugby union respectively and represented the Manu Samoa rugby union team.

 “I played all sorts of sports growing up but my main one was rugby,” he shared.
 “I started off with [rugby] union but at the age of 18, I started playing league and began traveling for games.”

-Ropati’s league accomplishments include playing for professional clubs in Auckland, Australia, and England as well as representing Samoa in the 2008 World Cup and the 2009 Pacific Cup.
-The humble Ropati paid tribute to his parents for instilling the values that helped navigate his journey and manage his success.
+Ropati’s league accomplishments include playing for professional clubs in Auckland, Australia, and England as well as representing Samoa in the 2008 World Cup, and the 2009 Pacific Cup.
+Ropati paid tribute to his parents for instilling the values that helped navigate his journey and manage his success.
 He also drew inspiration from sporting icons.

 “I was fortunate enough to be exposed to a lot of sports growing up and let’s just say our house was sports-mad.
 My inspiration in life was my mum and dad,” he explained.
 “They gave me that opportunity to be exposed a lot in terms of sports.”